Administration of the kingdom of Mysore

-The Kingdom of Mysore (ಮೈಸೂರು ಸಂಸ್ಥಾನ; 1399 – 1947 CE) was a kingdom in southern India founded in 1399 by Yaduraya in the region of the modern city of Mysore, in the Karnataka state.
-The Wodeyar dynasty, as the ruling family is known, ruled the southern Karnataka region until Indian independence in 1947, when the kingdom was merged with the Union of India.
+The kingdom of Mysore (ಮೈಸೂರು ಸಂಸ್ಥಾನ; 1399 – 1947 CE) was a kingdom in southern India traditionally believed to have been founded in 1399 in the region of the city of Mysore in Karnataka.
+For the most part, the Wodeyar dynasty ruled the southern Karnataka region until the kingdom united with the Dominion of India in 1947.
+During the kingdom's history, it went through various phases of administration, with increasing foreign influence from the eighteenth century.

-Administration
+Pre-colonial era administration

-Records pertaining to the administration of the Mysore territory during the overlordship of the Vijayanagara Empire (1399 to 1565) are not available.
-After the decline of the Vijayanagara Empire, King Raja Wodeyar gradually gained independence, eventually ousting the governor at Srirangapatna.
-The regional head of the diminished Empire now ruled from their new capital at Chandragiri (in modern Andhra Pradesh).
+During the decline of the Vijayanagara Empire, King Yaduraya Wodeyar (1399–1423) gradually gained independence, eventually ousting the Vijayanagar governor at Srirangapatna.
+The regional head of the empire moved their new capital at Chandragiri.
 During the rule of Narasaraja Wodeyar, the first gold coins were issued from Mysore.
-The position of the fledgling Mysore kingdom improved considerably during the rule of King Chikka Devaraja Wodeyar, who increased the value of the Treasury to 90,000,000 pagoda (a unit of currency).
-For his achievements, the king earned the title Navakotinarayana (literally nine-crore Narayana).
-Chikka Devaraja Wodeyar founded the Attara Kacheri, the central secretariat consisting of eighteen departments.
+The position of Mysore improved considerably during the rule of King Chikka Devaraja Wodeyar, who increased the value of the Treasury to 90,000,000 pagoda (a unit of currency).
+For this achievement, the king took the title Navakotinarayana (lit. nine-crore Narayana).
+Chikka Devaraja (1673–1704) founded the Attara Kacheri, a central secretariat consisting of eighteen departments.

-When Haider Ali became the Kingdom's de facto ruler in the later half of the eighteenth century, a large booty of gold coins usurped from the coffers of the Nizam of Golconda helped fund Mysore's expansionary policy.
-Haider Ali's military success was due to his fast moving French trained cavalry.
-The Kingdom was divided into 5 provinces (Asofis) of unequal size, comprising 171 Paraganas (taluk) in total.
-The Sira province comprised 5 Paraganas that contributed 200,000 varaha (a unit of currency) and the Srirangapatna province contained 102 Paraganas and contributed 1,70,0000 varaha.
+Under Hyder Ali (1761–1782), a large booty of gold looted from the Nizam of Golconda funded Mysore's expansionary policy.
+The kingdom was divided into 5 provinces (Asofis), comprising 171 Paraganas (taluk).
+The Sira province comprised 5 Paraganas that contributed 200,000 varaha (a unit of currency) and the Srirangapatna province contained 102 Paraganas and contributed 1,700,000 varaha.

-When Tipu Sultan became the de facto ruler, the Kingdom, which encompassed 62,000 mi2 (160,000 km2), was divided into 37 Asofi and a total of 124 taluks (Amil).
+During the reign of Tipu Sultan (1782–1799), the kingdom, which encompassed 62,000 mi2 (160,000 km2), was divided into 37 Asofi and a total of 124 taluks (Amil).
 Each Asofi had a governor, or Asof, and one deputy Asof.
-The taluk was headed by an Amildar and a Patel was in charge of a group of villages.
-The central administration comprised six departments headed by ministers, each aided by an advisory council of up to four members; the military by Mir Miran, the revenue ministry by Mir Asaf, the navy by Mir Yem, the treasury, the commerce and the ordnance by Muluk-ut-Tufar.
-It has been noted that the policy of replacing Hindu governors with Muslim Asofs may have led to its revenue downfall.
-It is claimed that for a very brief period, the Kannada language was replaced by the Persian language in administration and accounting.
-The army consisted of infantry, cavalry, artillery and the navy.
-The navy had forty ships operating from Mangalore, Kundapura and Tadadi.
+A taluk was headed by an Amildar while a Patel was in charge of a group of villages.
+The central administration comprised six departments headed by ministers, each aided by an advisory council of up to four members; the military by Mir Miran, the revenue ministry by Mir Asaf, the navy by Mir Yem, and the treasury, commerce, and ordnance by Muluk-ut-Tufar.
+The policy of replacing Hindu governors with Muslim Asofs may have led to a revenue downfall.
+For a brief period, Kannada was replaced by Persian as the administrative language under Tipu's reign.
+The army consisted of infantry, cavalry, artillery, and the navy.
+The navy had forty ships operating from Mangalore, Kundapura, and Tadadi.